xgugeng/cpp-primer-exercises/ch3/README.md

 for (auto &c : s) { /* ...  */ }
 ```

-> gugeng: The type of c is const char&.
+The type of c is const char&.
 It might be legal only if the loop body doesn't change c.

 ## Exercise 3.12